Generic Name: promethazine hydrochloride

 Antiemetics should not be used in vomiting of unknown etiology in children and adolescents (see WARNINGS: Use in Pediatric Patients).

-The average effective dose of promethazine hydrochloride tablets for the active therapy of nausea and vomiting in children or adults is 25 mg.
-When oral medication cannot be tolerated, the dose should be given parenterally or by rectal suppository.
-12.5 mg to 25 mg doses may be repeated, as necessary, at 4 to 6 hour intervals.
+The average effective dose of promethazine HCl for the active therapy of nausea and vomiting in children or adults is 25 mg.
+When oral medication cannot be tolerated, the dose should be given parenterally (promethazine injection) or by rectal suppository.
+12.5 mg to 25 mg doses may be repeated, as necessary, at four-to six-hour intervals.

 For nausea and vomiting in children, the usual dose is 0.5 mg per pound of body weight, and the dose should be adjusted to the age and weight of the patient and the severity of the condition being treated.